RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2017-03-20-Summit-Lightning-Demos.md

 * Testing your demo again, if you update PowerShell, modules you use, etc.
 * Thinking of the audience.
 Can they read your editor?
 Is there syntax highlighting?
 Can you split lines up on pipes and other natural spots to avoid scrolling horizontally when your editor is zoomed in a bit?

-That's pretty much it, I'll be Looking forward to some awesome demos!
-Stay tuned for sign up info you should see that on powershell.org or twitter.com/PSHOrg
+That's pretty much it, I'll be looking forward to some awesome demos!

 *[Thumbnail image source](http://muppet.wikia.com/wiki/Vaudeville?file=Tms406-kermit.jpg)*